 - Consider the implementation of complete streets strategies along the US 41 corridor from west of Goodlette-Frank Road to 7th Avenue North.
 A complete street is a street where the entire right of way is planned, designed, and operated for all modes of transportation and all users regardless of age or ability.
 Pedestrians, bicyclists, transit riders, and motorists of all ages and abilities must be able to safely move along and across a complete street.
 This recommendation should be implemented in conjunction with the CRA's D Downtown concept. - Consider providing dedicated bicycle lanes along Central Avenue, 8th Street and 10th Street within the limits of the Redevelopment Area.
 This would provide a north/south bike corridor on the east side of US 41 and on the west side of US 41, as well as east/west connectivity via Central Avenue. - Consider revising the configuration of the intersection of Goodlette-Frank Road and 5th Avenue South to include the following: - Provide dual right-turn lanes from 5th Avenue South onto Goodlette-Frank Road.
 This right-turn movement would be permitted at all times (known as a "free right movement") - Remove the pedestrian crosswalk on the north leg and revise the signage to encourage use of the nearby pedestrian underpass.
-Signage improvements to be included in the Wayfinding Project
+Signage improvements to be included in the Wayfinding Project to roadways and intersections within the CRA district will require coordination with Collier County and FDOT staff.

 These ultimate improvements would further enhance the re-direction of through traffic from US 41 and onto Goodlette-Frank Road.
+It should be noted that the proposed configuration changes